bigSMALLG1/learning-journal/README.md

 14/11/2024
 I was having compiler errors when I tried testing the script and I could not find the issue.
 I then found that I had Random.insideUnitSphere was incorrectly spelt at the time.

 25/11/2024
 Finished write up for the RandomEnemyMovement tutorial

 -------------------------------
-Player Movement Tutorial
+First Person Camera Tutorial
 -------------------------------
+08/01/2025
+Started my First Person Camera Tutorial that I was using in my prototype game.

+09/01/2025
+Finished write up for First Person Camera Tutorial

+-------------------------------
+First Person Movement Tutorial
+-------------------------------

+02/02/2025
 I wanted my player to be able to jump and have a delay inbetween jumps so that it wasn't spammable.
 I had never programmed this before so I researched using Unity docs and videos to help me.

--------------------------------
-Item Pickup Tutorial
--------------------------------